fjag/reproaudit/README.md

 ## Disclaimer

-This tool is provided as-is with no warranty, guarantee of accuracy, or commitment to maintenance.
+ReproAudit is an experimental research tool intended to assist — not replace — expert judgement.
 Findings should be treated as a starting point for manual review, not as definitive conclusions.
-The author cannot be held responsible for decisions made based on this tool's output.
-No technical support is offered.
+Accuracy is not guaranteed, and results may vary depending on code structure and documentation quality.
+The author assumes no responsibility for decisions made based on this tool's output.
+This project is maintained on a best-effort basis with no commitment to updates or user support.